Analyze successful stores in existing markets

 - Click Run.

-Next, you'll adjust the transparency of the Sub Market Suitability Analysis layer to better understand the characteristics of these neighborhoods.
+You'll adjust the transparency of the Sub Market Suitability Analysis layer to better understand the characteristics of these neighborhoods.

 The basemap is now more visible.

 Satisfied that you have identified viable neighborhoods for expansion, you are now ready to review available commercial sites.
-There are three available sites that you will further analyze to pinpoint the ideal location.
+There are three available sites that you will analyze to pinpoint the ideal location.

-You've further narrowed your market analysis into the submarkets around the city of Madison, Wisconsin.
+You've narrowed your market analysis into the submarkets around the city of Madison, Wisconsin.
 Next, you'll apply the same suitability criteria to determine a suitable candidate site.

 Finalize candidate sites